Holding Deposit post tenant fee ban

 • she arranged to view the property on 13 July

-• two days later, the agent confirmed the landlord agreed to proceed and confirmed the monthly rent amount
+• two days after the viewing, the agent confirmed the landlord had agreed to proceed and confirmed the monthly rent amount

-• on the same day, she paid a holding deposit equivalent to one weeks’ rent
+• that day, she paid one weeks' rent as a holding deposit

-• three hours later, she requested a refund after deciding the move in date was too soon
+• three hours later, she requested a full refund, as the move in date was too soon and reflected on the information given, that the landlord may want to sell the property 'soon'

-• the property was taken off the market, after the tenant made an offer to rent the property and paid the holding deposit
+• the property was taken off the market, after the tenant made an offer to rent the property and the holding deposit was received

-• the referencing application was processed before the tenant somewhat confusingly said they did not want to proceed and then asked if she could move in at the beginning of August
+• the application for referencing was processed before the tenant somewhat confusingly said they did not want to proceed and then asked if she could move in at the beginning of August instead

-• the tenant was asked to confirm her position by24 July and only responded on 3 August.
-This was past the deadline for agreement date and the holding deposit did not need to be refunded in line with the holding deposit agreement
+• the tenant was asked to confirm her position by 24 July, however did not respond until 3 August which was past the deadline for agreement date and the holding deposit did not need to be refunded

 What evidence was provided?